Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/ISSUES-23.09.md

 -   Installing buildtools with byacc 20230521 did not work.
 Check what is wrong with that version for future installations?

+-   Upgrading to util-linux 2.39 did not work, have a look at it in the future.

 ## OLD TEXT